hall-lab/tenx-gcp/README.md

 ### Create the Deployment

-In an authenticated GCP session, create the deployment _supernova1_.
-For consistency, match the deployment name on the commandline with the cluster_name in the configuration YAML.
+In an authenticated GCP session, enter the _resources/google_ directory.
+Run the command below to create the deployment named _supernova1_.
+The deployemnt name will be prepended to all assoiciated assets.
 ```
 $ gcloud deploymewnt manager deployments create supernova1 --config supernova.yaml
 ```

 ### Start Supernova Pipeline

-SSH into the supernova1 VM, and run the supernova pipeline.
+SSH into the supernova1 VM.
 ```
 $ gcloud ssh supernova1
 ```
-Then, run the supernova pipeline, providing a sample name.
+Then, run the supernova pipeline using the _tenx_ CLI providing a sample name.
 The pipeline expects reads to be in _${REMOTE_DATA_URL}/${SAMPLE_NAME}/reads_ and will put the resulting assembly and outputs into  _${REMOTE_DATA_URL}/${SAMPLE_NAME}/assembly_.
 This command redirects STDERR and STDOUT to a log file, and runs the command in the background.
 When running, supernova keeps a log in the assembly directory called _\_log_
 ```
-[you@soupernova1 ~]$ run-supernova ${SAMPLE_NAME} &> log &
+[you@soupernova1 ~]$ tenx assembly pipeline ${SAMPLE_NAME} &> log &
 ```
-Make sure to logout out of the session, and not let itexit happen because of timeout.
+Make sure to logout out of the session, and not let it exit happen because of timeout.
+Logout, exit or <CNTRL-D> your SSH session.
 ```
 [you@soupernova1 ~]$ logout
 ```

-### Run Supernova and/or the Pipeline Components Separately

-The supernova command itself plus the pipeline components can be run separately.
-Supernova is installed in /app/supernova and the pipeline scripts live in /apps/tenx-scripts.

 <a name="longranger"/>